rafal-szypulka/grafana-ibm-apm/README.md

 a.)
 Download the latest release of the IBM APM plugin from [here](https://github.com/rafal-szypulka/grafana-ibm-apm/releases) and unpack on your Grafana server in `/var/lib/grafana/plugins` directory.

 b.)
-Simply clone the GitHub repository on you Grafana server:
+Simply clone the GitHub repository on your Grafana server:

 ```
 cd /var/lib/grafana/plugins/
 git clone https://github.com/rafal-szypulka/grafana-ibm-apm

 ```
 c.)
-Install the plugin using Grafana CLI:
+Install the plugin using the Grafana CLI:

 ```
 grafana-cli plugins install ibm-apm-datasource